-The Group's activities expose it to a variety of financial risks: market risk (including foreign exchange risk, interest rate risk and price risk), credit risk and liquidity risk.
+The Group's activities expose it to a variety of financial risks: market risk (including foreign exchange risk, and price risk), credit risk and liquidity risk.
 The Group intends to use a combination of financial instruments to manage its financial risks.